xzxADIxzx/Mission-Tision/README.md

 ## Gameplay
 At the beginning of the round, you choose your weapons, armor and *tactical tricks*.
 And be sure to **discuss** the plan with your partner.
 Then follow the plan!
-And be on the lookout, something will definitely **go wrong**.
+And be on the *lookout*, something will definitely **go wrong**.
-The outcome of the mission depends on your decisions.
+The outcome of the mission depends on your *decisions*.

 ## Game Modes